Comparison

 Related reading.

-Facts checked July 2026.
+Facts checked 1 August 2026.
 Google Alerts is a free service and trademark of Google LLC; Reputably is not affiliated with or endorsed by Google.
-Coverage descriptions reflect how index-based alerting works by design — verify current behaviour at google.com/alerts.
+Coverage descriptions reflect index-based alerting; verify current behaviour in Google Search Help.